NTU-FRELab/performance-scleractinians/README.md

 # Data from: Energy acquisition and allocation strategies in scleractinian corals: insights from intraspecific trait variability

 This README.txt file was generated on 2025-01-22 by Stéphane De Palmas [depalmasstephane@gmail.com](mailto: depalmasstephane@gmail.com).
-Knit DXXXXX.Rmd to generate html and extract R code.
+Knit Depalmas_et_al_CR.Rmd to generate html and extract R code.
 (Latest update on 2025/01/23)

 1. **Author Information**
    *   First author